 How to use Command Mode

-Command Mode lets you transform text with your voice — rewrite a paragraph, translate content, or search the web by speaking.
-Highlight text and give a command to edit it instantly, or ask a question to get answers via Perplexity.
+Command Mode lets you transform text with your voice — rewrite a paragraph, translate content, or ask a question by speaking.
+Highlight text and give a command to edit it instantly, or ask without a selection to get an answer inline.
+You can also update your Polish settings hands-free.

 How to enable Command Mode

-Important: Command Mode requires a paid subscription (including trials) and must be enabled in Settings before use.
+Important: Command Mode requires a paid subscription or active free trial, and must be enabled in Settings before use.

 1. Open Wispr Flow and go to Settings → Experimental.

-Note: The Experimental settings page is only visible to paying users, including those on a free trial.
-If you don't see it, check that your subscription or trial is active in Settings → Plans & Billing.
+Note: The Experimental settings page is only visible to paying users (including those on a free trial).
+If you don't see it, check that your subscription or trial is active under Settings → Account → Plans and Billing.

 Keyboard shortcuts

-Press and hold the shortcut, speak your command, then release:
+Press and hold the shortcut, speak your command, then release.
+Press ESC at any time to cancel.

 • Mac: Fn + Ctrl